kimoVoid/BetaQOL/README.md

   - Ported from [MojangFix](https://modrinth.com/mod/mojangfix)
   - Ability to save servers
   - IP address can be hidden
+  - Servers can be pinged
+    - Needs a server-side mod
+    - Uses BetaTweaks/mcb1.8-1.6 format
-  - Pinging will be added eventually™️
+    - Pinging can be turned off if found problematic
 - Crash slab fix